 Compliance Notes New Build There are no additional or different criteria to those outlined above specific to new build projects.
 Refurbishment There are no additional or different criteria to those outlined above specific to the assessment of refurbished buildings (unless the building is listed - see below).
 Extensions to existing buildings There are no additional or different criteria to those outlined above specific to the assessment of extensions to existing buildings.
 Fit Out Only Issue not applicable for Fit out-only assessments.
 Refurbishment of listed buildings The refurbishment of a listed building may be exempt from the assessment criteria if they conflict with the need to maintain the building's listed features, or are counter to the conservation criteria.
 Confirmation is required from a suitably qualified ecologist that all possible criteria/enhancements have been achieved before the credit can be awarded (i.e. if no suitably qualified ecologist has been appointed then this credit cannot be awarded).
 Biodiversity Champion A Biodiversity Champion does not have to be an ecologist or ecological expert but must have sufficient authority and time on site to influence activities and ensure that they have minimal detrimental impact on biodiversity.
 Local biodiversity expertise Local biodiversity expertise should be sought at, or before, the design stage to help identify species of local biodiversity importance on site.
 It is likely that their recommendations will draw on the Local Biodiversity Action Plan (LBAP) where one exists.
 The site and surrounding areas The steps taken in the above criteria will depend on the nature of the site, e.g. urban sites, and the surrounding areas.
 It is likely that either all, or none, of the optional items will apply.
 Where the optional items and the mandatory item 3, the management plan, are deemed, in writing, by the appointed suitably qualified ecologist not to be applicable, all credits can be awarded.
-Mandatory items 1 and 2 must be met in all instances.
-This is likely to be the case in the majority of assessments in central town/city areas which have a high proportion of surrounding and existing development and no existing external landscaped areas within the boundary of the assessed site.
+Mandatory items 1 and 2 must be met in all instances. areas which have a high proportion of surrounding and existing development and no existing external landscaped areas within the boundary of the assessed site.
 Sites of no ecological value Where a site is deemed to have no ecological value, it is still necessary to employ a suitably qualified ecologist to achieve this credit.
 The ecologist must confirm that all the mandatory items (1), (2) and (3) have been achieved and provide guidance on how to achieve optional item (4).
 Note that in such cases, mandatory item (1) and additional requirement (4) is likely to be applicable in relation to any ecological enhancements (e.g. green roofs, bird boxes, etc.) adopted in order to achieve the Enhancing Site Ecology issue (LE5).

-Not all additional items are applicable Where the SQE confirms that not all additional items are applicable to the development, for example it is a city centre refurbishment on a confined site with no external areas, then the credits can be awarded accordingly: No. applicabl e items No. of BREEAM credits Criteria 1 item One credit Meet mandatory reqs. plus applicable 2 items One credit Meet mandatory reqs. plus all applicable Two credits items 3 items One credit Meet mandatory reqs. plus 2 applicable items Two credits Meet mandatory reqs. plus all applicable items 4 items One credit Meet mandatory reqs. plus 2 applicable items Two credits Meet mandatory reqs. plus all applicable items Ground In schools and pre-schools, the management plan should include guidelines maintenance & management for ground maintenance.
-Without this there may be a tendency for grounds plan maintenance staff to pursue a largely unchanging maintenance routine.
-This may not be favourable to biodiversity on site, and may reduce scope for pupil involvement and opportunities for change.
+Not all additional items are applicable Where the SQE confirms that not all additional items are applicable to the development, for example it is a city centre refurbishment on a confined site with no external areas, then the credits can be awarded accordingly: No. No. of applicabl BREEAM e items credits Criteria Criteria 1 item One credit Two credits Meet mandatory reqs. plus applicable item 2 items One credit Two credits Meet mandatory reqs. plus all applicable items 3 items One credit Meet mandatory reqs. plus 2 applicable items Two credits Meet mandatory reqs. plus all applicable items 4 items One credit Meet mandatory reqs. plus 2 applicable items Two credits Meet mandatory reqs. plus all applicable items